dalek-cryptography/curve25519-dalek/README.md

 All operations are implemented using constant-time logic (no secret-dependent branches, no secret-dependent memory accesses), unless specifically marked as being variable-time code.
+We believe that our constant-time logic is lowered to constant-time assembly, at least on `x86_64` targets.

-When using the `nightly` feature, we also insert an optimization barrier before every conditional move or assignment.
+As an additional guard against possible future compiler optimizations, the `nightly` feature places an optimization barrier before every conditional move or assignment.
+More details can be found in [the documentation for the `subtle` crate][subtle_doc].
+This is recommended, but not required.

-Some functionality (e.g., multiscalar multiplication or batch inversion) requires heap allocation for temporary buffers.  **All heap-allocated buffers of potentially secret data are explicitly zeroed before release**.
+Some functionality (e.g., multiscalar multiplication or batch inversion) requires heap allocation for temporary buffers.
+All heap-allocated buffers of potentially secret data are explicitly zeroed before release.

 However, we do not attempt to zero stack data, for two reasons.
 First, it's not possible to do so correctly: we don't have control